-1After Nebuchadnezzar king of Babylon had carried away captive Jeconiah the son of Jehoiakim, king of Judah, and the officials of Judah with the craftsmen and smiths, from Jerusalem, and had brought them to Babylon, Yahweh showed me a vision, and behold, there were two baskets of figs placed in front of Yahweh’s temple.
+1After Nebuchadnezzar king of Babylon had carried away captive Jeconiah the son of Jehoiakim, king of Judah, and the officials of Judah with the craftsmen and smiths, from Jerusalem, and had brought them to Babylon, Yahweh showed me a vision, and behold, there were two baskets of figs placed in front of the Temple of Yahweh.

 2One basket had very good figs, like the figs that are first-ripe; and the other basket had very bad figs that could not be eaten because they were so bad.

 3Then Yahweh said to me, “What do you see, Jeremiah?”
 I said, “Figs; the good figs, very good, and the bad, very bad, that cannot be eaten because they are so bad.”